Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Pezibear, Pixabay

-2. Grasp Your Ferret Under The Chest
+2. Grasp Your Ferret Under the Chest

 Scoop the fingers of one hand underneath your ferret’s chest.
 Your fingers can go around the animal’s legs, allowing you to support its upper and lower chest with one hand.
-Wrap your fingers around with a firm but gentle hold so that your fingertips are close to meeting on your ferret’s back.
+Wrap your fingers around with a firm but gentle hold so your fingertips are close to meeting on your ferret’s back.

-3. Scoop Up The Ferret’s Backside
+3. Scoop Up the Ferret’s Backside

 holding ferret II_Mitskevich Uladzimir_Shutterstock